Heckinchonkeires/eleventy-plugin-poison/README.md

 The shortcode to add to Eleventy

-Set this option if you want to call the plugin something different from "poison" in your templates
+Set this option if you want to call the plugin something different from poison in your templates

 ### Example configurations